Ease of use brings value from video surveillance

 In many smaller organizations, the video surveillance operator isn’t dedicated to the task full-time.
 In such cases, email notifications with an attached image can alert the operator, who can then use a mobile viewing app to access live surveillance.
 In doing so, system users are free from static camera management stations, allowing them to monitor video surveillance while engaged in other work.

-With today’s intuitive management tools, the benefits of video surveillance in safety and security are more accessible than they have ever been, to a broader range of businesses.
-Read more about the top considerations when specifying a video surveillance solution here and about Axis´easy-to-use solutions here.
+With today’s intuitive management tools, the benefits of video surveillance in safety and security are more accessible than they have ever been, to a broader range of organizations.
+Read more about easy-to-use solutions here and about the top considerations when specifying a video surveillance solution.